cloudmesh-community/fa18-523-60/paper/paper.md

 out of field and value pairs.
-Documents are objects which correspond to native data types in many programming languages, hence a well defined, embedded document can help reduce expensive joins and improve query performance.
-Every document is uniquely identified by an *_id* field [@www-guru99].
+Documents are objects which correspond to native data types in many programming languages, hence a well defined, embedded document can help reduce expensive joins and improve query performance. *_id* field  helps to indentify each document uniquly.
+[@www-guru99].

 MongoDB offers flexibility to write records that are